icon-project/multisig-wallet/README.md

 ```
 #### WalletOwnerAddition

-Must trigger on adding new wallet owner.
+Must trigger on adding a new wallet owner.

 ```python
 @eventlog(indexed=1)